waleedusman/traffic-lights/README.md

 java -jar traffic-light-sim-1.0.jar
 ```

-The simulation will run for 30 minutes.
+The simulation will run until forcibly exited.

 ## Build & Run
 In a terminal (assuming macOS), type: